IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jul/2020-07-16-shift-planning.md

 published: false
 ---

-To achieve the best performance out of any system, we need to plan it capacity carefully.
-Be it the servers, bus lines, or couriers, we need to ensure the system has enough resources to handle the given level of demand.
+[Last time](https://bit.ly/37Omcpz) we discussed how to boost the performance of a food delivery service by the use of advanced dispatching algorithms.
+Despite all the innovation we can do on that front, dispatching algorithms don't perform well when there's simply not enough couriers around.
-This time I'll show you how we can use a mathematical model to make data-driven decisions on the capacity.
+In order to meet the expected level of demand, we need to plan our couriers' shifts carefully.
-Example of food delivery couriers shifts planning.
+This problem is not unique and was solved already in various contexts: from the bus lines scheduling to the proactive scaling of the cloud servers.

 <!--more-->